-They require all courts to find cannabis possession offenses and expunge these records, thereby streamlining the process and giving those affected a remedy without the expense and hassle of filling out forms or hiring an attorney.
+They require all courts to find cannabis possession offenses and expunge these records.
+It is thereby streamlining the process and giving those affected a remedy.
+What is notable is that it is without the expense and hassle of filling out forms or hiring an attorney.
 They also terminated all probation and payment of outstanding fines.

-The action stemmed from the “Clean Slate” law, which passed in December 2019 and required the courts to develop a system to seal certain cannabis records upon an order of a court.
+The action stemmed from the “Clean Slate” law.
+It passed in December 2019 and required the courts to develop a system to seal certain cannabis records upon an order of a court.

 Those criminal records included simple possession, failure to make lawful disposition of marijuana or hashish, being under the influence of those substances, and simple possession of drug paraphernalia as well as a school zone or public areas, distribution, and intent to distribute for less than one ounce of marijuana and less than five grams of hashish.

-However, the expungement law required the person with a record to file a petition for expungement with the courts.
-That was not efficient because it would require the convicted person to know of the change in the law, hire an attorney, or figure out the expungement process.
+However, the expungement law required a person with a record to file a petition for expungement with the courts.
+That was not efficient.
+It would require the convicted person to know of the change in the law, hire an attorney, or figure out the expungement process.

 The Long Road to Expungement

 The NJ Supreme Court’s Order ends a long history of discrimination against People of Color.
 At the decriminalization signing ceremony in February, Governor Phil Murphy noted that prior laws were racist.

 “Our current marijuana prohibition laws have failed every test of social justice.
 Which is why for years, I’ve strongly supported the legalization of adult-use cannabis.
 Maintaining a status quo that allows tens of thousands, disproportionately people of color, to be arrested in New Jersey each year for low-level drug offenses is unjust and indefensible,” Murphy said.